Description

 - Assessment: HbA1c at baseline, 12 weeks, 24 weeks; fasting glucose weekly

-- Concomitant Therapy: Can be used with metformin, SGLT2 inhibitors; avoid sulfonylureas/insulin initially
+- Concomitant Therapy: Can be used with metformin, SGLT2 inhibitors; avoid sulfonylureas/insulin first

 Liver Fat Research Protocol: